In a Nutshell

 A program dedicated to new issues in finance (seminars on finance: behavioral and experimental finance, blockchain, microfinance, etc.)

-A case study (consisting of a subject review, a theoretical paper, and a data-based project) to study a subject in depth using the skills gained in class
+A case study (consisting of a literature review, a theoretical paper, and a data-based project) to study a subject in depth using the skills gained in class

 Core concepts and skills in corporate finance